bwz3rbot/SnootyScrape/README.md

 This data is persisted to a NoSQL DB for easy catagorization, analyzation, and reuse.

-SnootyScraper also has the ability to scour a specific user's entire comment history to give some extra clarity to the results, and also to provide more valuable insight into your client-base.
+SnootyScraper also has the ability to scour a specific user's entire comment history to bring clarity to the results.

 ## 🎈 Usage <a name = "usage"></a>